mangabaka/selfhosted-proxy/README.md

 We prevent direct access via CORS, preventing JavaScript to query the API and the browser from fetching images.

-## I already have my own Nginx setup / I don't like Docker / I don't like this project
+## I already have my own setup / I don't like Docker / I don't like this project

 No problem!